ryanseddon/font-dragr/readme.md

 This project doesnt include the gallery files found on font dragr live site but dropping font files from your file system will work fine in supporting browsers.

-## Build with Source Map support
+## Built with Source Map support

 [Source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) allow you to map your combined files back to their original state.
-I will add support very soon using uglifyjs.

 ## Contribute